dldevinc/paper-streamfield/README.md

    Now you can create some blocks:
    ![](https://user-images.githubusercontent.com/6928240/190414025-dfe364a9-524e-4529-835d-a3e507d1ee19.png)

-5. Use `render_stream` templatetag to render the stream field.
+5. Use `render_stream` template tag to render the stream field.

    ```html
    <!-- app/templates/index.html -->